NOTE: There are 9 Questions in all.

 b.
 A physicist studying a decaying process decides to fit an

-approximation of the form to a data.
+to a data.
 Derive the normal

 equations to determine a and b using the least squares